Peak Design Travel Tripod

 The legs are constructed from Carbon Fibre or Anodised Aluminium Alloy depending on which version you buy.
 The centre column on the Carbon Fibre model is also constructed from Anodised Aluminium Alloy.
 After thorough research Peak Design discovered that the aluminium centre column provided more stability than a carbon fibre centre column.

 Each leg has 4 sections which are locked into place with Cam Levers (see image below).
 Generally, we have always preferred the rotating locks on the legs as we have found that lever locking clamps on tripod legs can break.
 However, due to the shape of the legs, it would have been difficult to fit these with rotating locks.
 The tripod has a Lifetime Warranty so it shouldn’t be a problem getting replacement Cam Levers should one break (as a matter of fact, the lifetime warranty covers you for any manufacturers defect or malfunction of any part of the tripod under normal use).
-If you want to adjust the tension of the Cam Lever simply tighten with the provided 2.5mm hex tool that can be found attached to the tripod legs.
+If you want to adjust the tension of the Cam Lever simply tighten with the provided 2.5mm hex tool that can be found attached to the tripod legs (to avoid losing this tool, see our note earlier in this post).
 Each leg also has the usual angle adjusters at the top of each leg.

 The tripod feet are constructed from high grip rubber.
 Each foot can be removed with the provided 4mm hex tool.
 Should you want spiked feet for better grip in some locations then these can be purchased separately.